PriscyllaRocha/PriscyllaRocha/README.md

 My name is **Priscylla Rocha**

 - 🎓 I hold a degree in Chemistry and a Master's in Radiobiology.
-- 🔭 I’m currently a teacher transitioning my career towards technology and cybersecurity.
+- 🔭 I'm currently a teacher transitioning my career to technology and digital security.
 - 🌱 I’m dedicating myself to learning **Full Stack Development** and **Cybersecurity**.
 - 🚀 My goal is to become a **cybersecurity specialist** and **software developer**.